dlopezkluever/VentureSync/._docs/tech-stack.md

 ---

 This represents the **current functionality** that exists in your codebase right now.
 The app provides a complete social video platform experience similar to TikTok, with the main limitation being the non-functional Cloud Functions for automatic counter updates.

-"The way to get started is to quit talking and begin doing." - Walt Disney